TritonDataCenter/sdc-cloudapi/README.md

 actions could be rename machine, enable firewall, add tags, create snapshot, audit ...

+### Load resource role-tags when exist

-2. Once the `name` of the `resource` for the current request has been identified, CloudAPI checks if there are any `role-tag` associated with the current resource.
+Once the `name` of the `resource` for the current request has been identified, CloudAPI checks if there are any `role-tag` associated with the current resource.

 (`role-tag`s are just a set of one or more roles associated with the current